sprucy/BestEat/best-eat/README.md

 # BestEat Restaurant Finder Application

 ## Project Overview
-To address potential performance issues under high concurrent user access, we decided to develop a BestEat frontend application using React and TypeScript, to help users quickly find nearby restaurant information.
+The previous Comprest project was a restaurant finder application developed with Python and Streamlit.
+To address potential performance issues under high concurrent user access, we decided to develop a new BestEat frontend application using React and TypeScript, following the Comprest model, to help users quickly find nearby restaurant information.

 ## Features
 - Restaurant Search: Search restaurants by location or name